John Goldfarb, Please Come Home!: Lawsuit

 Fox expected the film to open on Christmas Day 1964, however in early December the University of Notre Dame filed a suit against Fox and the publishers of the book to stop the movie and recall the novel saying both did "immeasurable damage" to the school's reputation, particularly the final football sequence.
 The university sought no monetary damages, just that the film not be released.
 Fox said the film "is obviously a good natured lampoon of contemporary American life...
 It is unfortunate that Notre Dame is trying to transform a zany fantasy into a realistic drama."
 Blatty said "I feel curiouser and curiouser that a great university like Notre Dame should stoop to – if you pardon the expression – to doing battle with a farcical piece of fiction."

 The university said it had denied Fox permission to use their name, but Fox denied it had ever asked for permission.
-On December 17, a judge ruled the film could not be shown in New York state claiming the novel and film "knowingly and illegally" exploited the name, symbols, and institution of the football team and university.
+On December 17, a judge ruled the film could not be shown in New York state, claiming that the novel and film "knowingly and illegally" exploited the name, symbols, and institution of the football team and university.
 The judge also ordered that the book be recalled.
-Fox tried to get a stay of the injunction but was unsuccessful – they offered the 200 theatres that was going to show John Goldfarb another film The Pleasure Seekers.
+Fox tried to get a stay of the injunction but was unsuccessful.
+They offered the 200 theatres that were going to show John Goldfarb another film, The Pleasure Seekers.

-The ruling was highly controversial and the ACLU became involved.
+The ruling was highly controversial, and the ACLU became involved.
 Fox appealed the decision, and the case was heard again in January.
-The following month the five-judge appellate court unanimously reversed the original judge's decision – Fox had won.
+The following month the five-judge appellate court unanimously reversed the original judge's decision; Fox had won.
 The case went to the Court of Appeals who upheld Fox's victory 4–2, enabling the studio to release the film.
 The studio rushed the movie into release in March, and Notre Dame decided not to try suing in another jurisdiction.

 Reception

 Box office

 According to Fox records, the film needed to earn $6.2 million ($ in modern dollars) in rentals to break even, but only made $3.9 million.

-Later, Henny and Jim Backus wrote a travel book called What Are You Doing After the Orgy?, the title taken from one of his lines in the film.
+Later, Henny and Jim Backus wrote a travel book called What Are You Doing After the Orgy?
+The title is taken from one of his lines in the film.

 Legacy

 Blatty would later model two characters in his 1970 bestselling novel The Exorcist on people involved in making John Goldfarb.
 MacLaine, who was also a friend and neighbor of his for several years, inspired that novel's main character, Chris MacNeil.
-MacLaine noted later that, like her fictional analogue, she had had at the time a European couple (French, in her case, as opposed to the novel's Germans) working as household staff, and some of Chris's dialogue is things MacLaine had said in the past.
+MacLaine noted later that, like her fictional analogue, she had had at the time a European couple (French, in her case, as opposed to the novel's Germans) working as household staff, and Chris's dialogue included things MacLaine had said in the past.
 Thompson in turn inspired Burke Dennings, the director of the film MacNeil is making in the novel, and had even been cast in the role early in the 1973 film adaptation of the novel; the role was ultimately played by Jack McGowran.